ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

 The "JWK\_Thumbprint" step indicates the computation specified in {{!RFC7638}},
-using the SHA-256 digest.
-As specified in the individual challenges below, the
+using the SHA-256 digest [FIPS180-4].
+As specified in the individual challenges
-token for a challenge is a JSON string comprised entirely of characters in the
+below, the token for a challenge is a JSON string comprised entirely of
-URL-safe base64 alphabet.
-The "||" operator indicates concatenation of strings.
+characters in the URL-safe base64 alphabet.
+The "||" operator indicates
+concatenation of strings.

 In computations involving key authorizations, such as the digest computations
 required for the DNS and TLS SNI challenges, the key authorization string MUST